irene-myan/3Dchess/README.md

 # 3dchess
-incomplete 3D game of chess, created in Unity.
+3D game of chess, created in Unity.